czhulab/Paired-Damage-seq/README.md

      - In DNA library: tagmentation efficiency (antibody efficiency) are low, may expect low library complexity.
   </details>

-**Step 2.**  Barcodes extration, mapping, and matrix generation.
+**Step 2.**  Barcodes extraction, mapping, and matrix generation.

-During this step, the shell scripts will perform barcodes extraction, reads cleaning & mapping, PCR duplicates removal, and generating the cell-counts matrix with the environment prepared in [Preparation](#preparation) section.
+During this step, the shell script will perform barcodes extraction, reads cleaning & mapping, PCR duplicates removal, and generating the cell-counts matrix with the environment prepared in [Preparation](#preparation) section.
 > [!IMPORTANT]
 > - Don't forget to update the your paths to ```fastq files```, ```barcode references```, ```genome_reference``` ,```preprocessing```, ```reachtools``` folders, and ```gene_annotation``` file in the "01.Preprocessing/per_run.sh" bash script.
 > - Cell barcodes whitelist ```barcode references```, and ```gene_annotation``` for mm10 and hg38 are available in "resources" folder.